fdekeers/mozart-container/README.md

 inside the newly created directory `mozart-container-macos`, and move it to your application folder, `/Applications`.

+To launch the Mozart 1.4.0 container for the first time, you have to right click on the application bundle, then click on *Open*, because the application is not trusted yet.
+For every following use,
-To launch the Mozart 1.4.0 container, you can then simply double-click on the [Mozart_Programming_Interface.app](Mozart_Programming_Interface.app) application bundle, or search for it with Spotlight.
+you can then simply double-click on the [Mozart_Programming_Interface.app](Mozart_Programming_Interface.app) application bundle, or search for it with Spotlight.
 This will launch the container with the default options.